Engee User Libraries

 -

-To download other users' custom library files or upload your own, use Engee Remote Repository.
-For more information on how to work with the remote repository, see our articles on Git. |
+To download files from other users' user libraries or upload your own, use the website of the remote Engee repository.
+Read more about how to work with a remote repository in our articles on Git. |

-Once you have added your blocks to the Engee library, you will not be able to remove them while the session is active.
+After adding your blocks to the Engee library, you will not be able to delete them while the session is active.
 To remove these blocks, you need to completely stop the Engee session and restart it.
-This will clear all user libraries, and if they are needed, they will have to be re-loaded. |
+This will clear all user libraries, and if they are needed, they will have to be downloaded again. |

-To work with custom libraries:
+For working with custom libraries:

 -

-and give it the desired name:
+and set the desired name:

 -